-- Your financial institution deals with the paperwork.
+- Your financial institution handles the paperwork.

-Starting the financial conversation with your family
+How do you start the financial conversation with your family?

-“Money is a sensitive subject, but talking about it doesn’t have to be crass,” Choong says.
+Money is a sensitive subject, but talking about it doesn’t have to be crass,” Choong says.
 “Politely tell your family why you want this conversation.
 Let your relatives know that you want them to be in the loop in case anything happens.”

 What if your family needs help talking about money?

-- walk you through all your financial options,
+- Walk you through all your financial options

-- help you figure out a plan that’s right for your family.
+- Help you figure out a plan that’s right for your family

 Some families have one advisor with whom they check in annually.
-“It’s great when family members have one trusted advisor they can turn to.
-That advisor is likely to have a greater understanding of that family’s situation.
-So they’ll be in a better place to give them advice,” says Choong.
+“It’s great when family members have one trusted advisor they can turn to,” says Choong.
+“That advisor is likely to have a greater understanding of that family’s situation.
+So, they’ll be in a better place to give them advice.”